Human-centric transformation: What is it and why does it matter?

 Why is human-centric transformation important?

-If you want to be successful with any kind of transformation or change initiative, you need to invite your people to be part of the process.
+If you want to be successful with any kind of transformation or change initiative, you need to invite everyone to be part of the process.

 Feeling heard is a human need.
 People want to be able to share their deepest thoughts and insights.
-If you as a leader can truly support this, the outcome of your transformation process will always be better for two reasons: 1) When you take people on the journey with you, there will be less change resistance, and 2) When you invite people to share their unique perspectives, you’ll get better ideas and make space for innovation.
+If you can truly support this as a consultant or a leader, the outcome of your transformation process will always be better for two reasons: 1) When you take people on the journey with you, there will be less change resistance, and 2) When you invite people to share their unique perspectives, you’ll get better ideas and make space for innovation.

 How can you encourage people to openly say what they truly think?
 Create a trusting environment and strengthen the feeling of psychological safety.
 By doing so, you’ll prevent people from only daring to share their thoughts in corridor conversations, which you won’t be privy to.

-As a leader, it’s easy to get so carried away with getting things done that you don’t give people the chance to talk about their worries or concerns.
-But only by listening to those concerns can you get people onboard with the transformation.
+Especially at the beginning of the journey, give people the chance to talk about their worries or concerns.
+Only by listening to those concerns can you get people onboard with the transformation.

 To further build trust, be transparent in all phases of a transformation process.
-Don’t ask your employees to answer a survey only to share the results three months later and take actions that aren’t connected to their responses.
-Instead, ensure employees understand that decisions are made together, based on their input.
+Don’t ask people to answer a survey only to share the results three months later and take actions that aren’t connected to their responses.
+Instead, ensure everyone understands that decisions are made together, based on their input.

 “Creating the power within a group to sense, think, and act together makes mountains move.
 Systemic thinking and technology ignite the next step in human centric transformation.
 Howspace makes it practical and fun.“